PySimpleGUI/DocsCleanup/readme.md

 </p>

 The theme changed colors of the background, text, input background, input text, and button colors.
-In other GUI packages to change color schemes like this, you would need to specify the colors of each widget individually, requiring numerous changes to your code.
+In other GUI packages, to change color schemes like this, you would need to specify the colors of each widget individually, requiring numerous changes to your code.

 <hr>